pcwalton/cxx-async/README.md

 It's important to emphasize what `cxx-async` isn't: it isn't a C++ binding to Tokio or any other Rust I/O library.
 Nor is it a Rust binding to `boost::asio` or similar.
 Such bindings could in principle be layered on top of `cxx-async` if desired, but this crate doesn't provide them out of the box.
-(Note that this is a tricky problem even in principle, since Rust async I/O code is generally tightly coupled to a single library such as Tokio, in much the same way C++ async I/O code tends to be tightly coupled to libraries like `boost::asio`.)
+(Note that this is a tricky problem even in theory, since Rust async I/O code is generally tightly coupled to a single library such as Tokio, in much the same way C++ async I/O code tends to be tightly coupled to libraries like `boost::asio`.)
 If you're writing server code, you can still use `cxx-async`, but you will need to ensure that both the Rust and C++ sides run separate I/O executors.

 `cxx-async` aims for compatibility with popular C++ coroutine support libraries.
 Right now, both the lightweight [`cppcoro`](https://github.com/lewissbaker/cppcoro) and the more comprehensive